Vuyo-Ndebele/StudentSocialMediaAddiction/README.md

 1. This portfolio showcases a comprehensive data analysis project exploring the relationship between social media usage and its potential impact on student well-being.
 Using a dataset focused on students' average daily usage, academic levels, and mental health indicators, I applied key data analysis techniques including exploratory data analysis (EDA), statistical summaries, and visualizations.
 The goal of this project is to uncover patterns and correlations that can help understand how social media habits may influence students' mental health and academic performance.
 This project demonstrates my ability to handle real-world data, derive insights, and communicate findings effectively.

 2. The dataset used in this project was obtained from a publicly available source designed for academic and research purposes.
-It contains anonymized responses from students regarding their average daily time spent on social media, academic level, and self-reported mental health scores.
+It contains responses from students regarding their average daily time spent on social media, academic level, and self-reported mental health scores.
 The dataset was curated to support studies exploring behavioral patterns and the psychological effects of digital habits among students.

 ## 📲 Problem Statement